 Interactive job submission

 Now that you have your executable, you're ready to execute the job on the cluster.
 As of April 2015, CHPC is using the Slurm scheduler.
-FOr details on its use see the Slurm help page.
-There are two ways to submit a job, either through an interactive session or through a batch script.
+For details on its use, see the Slurm help page.
+There are two ways to submit a job: through an interactive session and through a batch script.
 For initial program testing, it is more efficient to use an interactive session.
 Interactive sessions are also appropriate for doing analysis with programs with GUIs or long compile sessions on the cluster, where running on the standard interactive nodes would be inappropriate.

 IMPORTANT WARNING: Never execute a large MPI job on the main interactive nodes (the ones you log in to initially).
 These nodes are shared by all CHPC users for basic work, and heavy load tasks will degrade performance for everyone.
 Tasks that exceed 15 minutes under heavy load will be arbitrarily terminated by CHPC systems.

 Begin by submitting a request to launch a job on to the cluster nodes.
 Depending on cluster loads, you may or may not have to wait for the job to start.
 It will be easier to start an interactive session on the least utilized cluster - check system status using the sinfo command and look for idle nodes.
 The command: